The femur is a rather extensive bone running in the upper part of the leg. This part of the leg can fracture due to trauma as a result of an injury.

-The femur (or thighbone) can be fractured in several ways, and most commonly occur as a result of an accident.
+The femur (or thighbone) can be fractured in several ways and most commonly occur as a result of an accident.
 This type of injury generally requires surgery, although the procedure will depend on the nature of the injury.
 For example, the femur may fracture close to the knee, in the midshaft of the femur or the component that makes up the hip joint.
 Open reduction and internal fixation is surgery to align the broken pieces of the femur to prevent instability and increase mobility.
 In some cases, external fixation is required, which involves the placement of pins and screws that are attached to a bar outside of the skin into the bones around the site of the fracture.
-This treatment is a temporary measure, and is generally performed before surgery can be performed.
+This treatment is a temporary measure and is generally performed before surgery can be performed.
 Femur fractures in adults are almost always treated with surgery.

 One of the most common procedures is intramedullary nailing, in which a metal rod is placed through a small incision into the marrow canal of the femur.
 The rod keeps the bones in position while they heal.